-There is a multiple choice assessment for this chapter available on Code Studio.
-It can be found on the stage right after this lesson and uses the Lockable Stages feature.
+There is a multiple choice assessment for this chapter available following this lesson.
+It can be found on the lesson right after this lesson and uses the Lockable Stages feature.
 If you are new to Lockable Stages check out How to Administer a Locked Assessment.